open-data-rescue/climate-data-rescue/README.md

 A simple grouping class that links Assets.
 This can be used to model a book (e.g. the logs in Old Weather).

+#### Relationships
+- has many: assets
+- belongs to: collection group

 #### Attributes
 - string   "title"
 - string   "author"